 DETUNE flag to trigger calculation of the detuning function terms in first and second order in the strength of the multipoles.
-(Default: false)

-pistorial flag to trigger the calculation of the distortion function and the Hamiltonian terms in first order in the strength of the multipoles.
-(Default: false)

-pistoria flag to trigger the calculation of the distortion function and Hamiltonian terms in second order in the strength of the multipoles.
-(Default: false)

-START\STOP positions (reals in meters) along the beamline defining a longitudinal interval.
-(Default: 0.0,0.0)

-MULTIPOLE\ORDER\RANGE lowest and highest multipole order to be taken in account, given as integers.
-(Default: 1,2)

-NOPRINT flag to the effect that no file or internal table is created to hold the results.
-If true, the attributes PRINT\ALL or PRINT\AT\END have no effect.
-(Default: false)

-PRINT\ALL flag to generate files and internal tables with results for each mutipole.
-(Default: false)

-PRINT\AT\END flag to generate files and internal tables with results at the end of the longitudinal interval.
-(Default: false)

-NOSIXTRACK flag to signal that fc.34 shall not be generated internally by invoking the conversion routine of sixtrack.
+(Default: false) DISTORT1 flag to trigger the calculation of the distortion function and the Hamiltonian terms in first order in the strength of the multipoles.
+(Default: false) DISTORT2 flag to trigger the calculation of the distortion function and Hamiltonian terms in second order in the strength of the multipoles.
+(Default: false) START_STOP positions (reals in meters) along the beamline defining a longitudinal interval.
+(Default: $0.0,\!0.0)$ MULTIPOLE_ORDER_RANGE lowest and highest multipole order to be taken in account, given as integers.
+(Default: 1,2) NOPRINT flag to the effect that no file or internal table is created to hold the results.
+If true, the attributes PRINT_ALL or PRINT_AT_END have no effect.
+(Default: false) PRINT_ALL flag to generate files and internal tables with results for each mutipole.
+(Default: false) PRINT_AT_END flag to generate files and internal tables with results at the end of the longitudinal interval.
+(Default: false) NOSIXTRACK flag to signal that fc.34 shall not be generated internally by invoking the conversion routine of sixtrack.
 The user should provide this file before the execution of the SODD command.
-(Default: false)

-Note that the first row of every file generated by SODD is a header containing the names of the columns.
-This row is absent in the internal tables.
+(Default: false) first row of every file generated by $\texttt{SODD}$ is a header containing the names of $\Gamma$ his row is absent in the internal tables.